Constitution of Bolivia: State and democracy

 Bolivia is constituted as a Unitary Social State of Plurinational, Community-Based Law, free, independent, sovereign, democratic, intercultural, decentralized, and with autonomies.
 Bolivia is founded in plurality and political, economic, juridical, cultural, and linguistic pluralism within the integrating process of the country.

 — Political Constitution of the State, First Part, Title I, Chapter One: Model of State, Nueva Constitución Política del Estado, p.
 3.

 The Constitution (in Chapter Three of Title I) defines the forms of democracy—participatory, representative and community-based—and structure of government to be used in Bolivia.
 Direct and participatory democracy takes place through referendums, citizen legislative initiatives, revocation of elected officials' mandates, assemblies, cabildos and prior consultation.
 Representative democracy takes place through the election of representatives through universal, direct, and secret vote.
 Communal democracy takes place through the "election, designation or nomination of authorities and representatives" among indigenous, originary, or campesino peoples and nations, using their own norms and procedures.
 The same chapter establishes a separation of powers between four branches of government: legislative, executive, judicial, and electoral.

 Bolivia also becomes a "pacifist state" that rejects war, although it reserves a right to "legitimate defense."
 The Constitution prohibits the installation of foreign military bases within the country.

 The Constitution is established as the supreme law of the Bolivian state, and 36 indigenous languages as well as Spanish are declared official languages.
 All departmental governments must use, as official languages, one indigenous language in addition to Spanish.

 The Constitution assigns the role of national capital to Sucre, not referring to La Paz in the text.
 Nonetheless the Palacio Quemado (the then-Presidential Palace and seat of Bolivian executive power) is located in La Paz, as are the Plurinational Legislative Assembly and Plurinational Electoral Organ.
-La Paz thus continues to be the seat of government and de facto administrative capital, and its position as such was cemented further when a new Presidential Palace, the Casa Grande del Pueblo, was built in La Paz rather than Sucre after the Constitution came into force.
+La Paz thus continues to be the seat of government and de facto administrative capital, and its position as such was cemented further when a new Presidential Palace, the Casa Grande del Pueblo, as well as a new building for the Plurinational Legislative Assembly, were built in La Paz rather than Sucre after the Constitution came into force.